-- 1. Remove plug from wall outlet before cleaning. - 2.
-Wash the dehydrator trays and cover in warm water and a mild detergent or wash in a dishwasher.
+- 1. Remove the plug from the wall outlet before cleaning. - 2.
+Wash the dehydrator trays and cover in warm water and a mild detergent or wash in a dishwasher (top rack only). - 3.
+The fruit roll trays and the mesh screens should be washed in warm, soapy water.
+Do not wash these parts in the dishwasher.
 If necessary, a soft brush may be used to loosen dried on food particles.
-Do not use steel wool scouring pads or abrasive cleaners on any of the dehydrator parts. - 3.
-After each use, check the screen which covers the center hub on the base platform to make sure it is free from food, liquid, and grease residue.
-If the screen is dirty, lift it off and wash in warm, soapy water.
-Rinse and dry thoroughly.
-Reposition over hub and snap in place.

-Wipe away any food, liquid, and grease residue from the base platform using a damp cloth.
-Do not immerse the dehydrator base in water or other liquid.

-- 4. Before stacking the trays onto the base for storage, turn the base upside down and wrap the cord around the center hub, securing the cord under the clips. - 5.
-For compact storage, stack the trays onto the base so all of the trays with handles are upside down (raised ribs facing up) and all of the trays without handles are smooth side up.
+Do not use steel wool scouring pads or abrasive cleaners on any of the dehydrator parts. - 4.
+After each use, wipe away any food, liquid, and grease residue from the base platform and center hub using a damp cloth.
+Do not immerse the dehydrator base in water or other liquid. - 5.
+Before stacking the trays onto the base for storage, turn the base upside down and wrap the cord around the center of the unit, securing the cord under the clips. - 6.
+For compact storage, stack the trays onto the base so all of the trays with handles have raised ribs facing up and all of the trays without handles have raised ribs facing down.
 Once all of the trays are stacked onto the base, turn the cover upside down and place on top of the trays.